What's in this standard

 Our labour rights standard is guided by the UN Guiding Principles for Business and Human Rights.
 This highlights the steps all states and organisations should take to foster respect for human rights.

-Nationwide’s respect for human rights is aligned with these guiding principles, and those codified in international law through the International Bill of Human Rights, consisting of the:
+Nationwide’s commitment to human rights is aligned with these guiding principles, and those codified in international law through the International Bill of Human Rights, consisting of the:

 We are further guided in our approach by our Mutual Good Commitments and support for the UN Sustainable Development Goals.
 Our partnerships and affiliations also play a part in our approach.